 b.
-Board Type and Decision: In a records review conducted on 8 October 2024, and by a 5-0 vote, the Board determined that the characterization of service was inequitable based on the applicant's Depression outweighing the applicant's illegal substance abuse.
+Board Type and Decision: In a records review conducted on 26 November 2024, and by a 5-0 vote, the Board determined that the characterization of service was inequitable based on the applicant's length of service, to include combat service, outweighing the applicant's offense of communicating a threat.
 Accordingly, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable.
 The Board determined the narrative reason/SPD code and RE code were proper and equitable and voted not to change them.
+Please see Section 9 of this document for more detail regarding the Board's decision.

-Please see Section 9 of this document for more details regarding the Board's decision.
-Board member names available upon request.
+(Board member names available upon request)